Clocks in digital circuits

 In recent years, microelectromechanical (MEMS) oscillators emerged as an alternative to quartz crystals in some applications.
 Similarly to quartz, they rely on a precision-tuned mechanical oscillator, although the vibrations are induced in a different way.

 The devices don’t offer any significant advantages or disadvantages compared to quartz, except for making it easier to put active control circuitry on the same die as the resonant structure itself.
-This saves a tiny bit of PCB space, so MEMS clock sources tend to crop up in high-density applications such as smartphones or smart watches.
+This saves a tiny bit of PCB space and allows internal adjustments to output frequency (see below), so MEMS clock sources tend to crop up in high-density applications such as smartphones or smart watches.

 Clock division